bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 <a href="https://github.com/bogadrian/social-coffee-native/blob/master/src/screens/QRCode/components/UploadPdf.tsx" target="_blank">Here you have the entire component in Github!</a>

 Then I call a Redux action with that pdf file.

-Redux is sending the pdf to a Redux Saga function:
+Redux is sending the PDF to a Redux Saga function:

 <br>